cuvva/terms/terms.md

 All UK car insurance policies are automatically added to the "Motor Insurance Database" which is used by the police and ANPR cameras to confirm cars are driving legally.
 Although Cuvva sends information to the MID faster than other companies, unfortunately, the database is slow to update and it's possible your policy will have expired before it shows up on the MID.

-Your policy documents (found in app or by e-mail) are proof of your cover and if there are any questions from the authorities, they can do a live check or get in touch with Cuvva.
+Your policy documents (found in app or by email) are proof of your cover and if there are any questions from the authorities, they can do a live check or get in touch with Cuvva.
 Please ensure that any authorities double-check your policy documents and if there's any doubt, they should contact Cuvva.
 Once your car is impounded you typically have to pay a high fee for the vehicle's release.

 ## 10. Authentication